Fiduciary Trust Company International

-Fiduciary Trust Company International is a United States-based wealth management firm that provides investment management and wealth management services.
+Fiduciary Trust Company International is a United States–based wealth management firm that provides investment management and wealth management services.
 It has served high-net-worth families, foundations, and endowments since 1931.
 As of 2019, the firm had $71 billion in assets under administration and management, serving clients in 48 countries.
 The firm and its subsidiaries maintain offices in New York City, and several other locations.

 Fiduciary Trust is part of Franklin Templeton Investments.

+Fiduciary Trust Company International manages separate portfolios of client-focused equity and fixed income assets, investing globally in public equities, fixed income and alternative markets.
+The Company generally invests in value-oriented small and large capitalization growth stocks.
+It invests primarily in municipal fixed income securities.
+The firm uses a top-down approach to select sectors and currencies through fundamental analysis and a bottom-up approach to construct portfolios of equities and fixed income securities.
+The firm uses its own research to justify its investments.

+As a fiduciary, the company has an obligation to always act in the best interests of its clients, putting their needs before its own.
+Fiduciary Trust Company International has been recognized for its commitment to this principle, including being named one of the best trust companies in the United States by Trusts & Estates magazine.

+Although Fiduciary Trust Company International is part of Franklin Templeton, it operates as an independent organization with its own management team and investment philosophy.